srtager555/wrapping-letters-react/README.md

 ## New upgrades

+2.7.1

+Hello again!
+I solved a lot of issue xd and I started to prepare the version 3.0 to create the version to JS then create version to differents frameworks/libreries

 2.7.0

 Hello!
 The new 2.7.0 upgraded has a new syntax in the source code and a new feature for every feature that can find matches in the `text` =D